noawe-boi/NoahsObsidianSync/English IA3 Attempt 2.md

 "Now about your Nana"

-The Doctor inquired, almost as if he had read Jehsua mind.
+The Doctor inquired, almost as if he had read Jeshuas mind.